 - A change in your bowel movements.

-- Bright red or very dark blood in your stool (feces).
+- Bright red or very dark blood in your stool (poop).

-- Diarrhea, constipation or feeling that your bowel does not empty completely.
+- New and persistent diarrhea, constipation or feeling that your bowel does not empty completely.

 - Stools that are narrower than usual.